 John G. Paton realized that going overseas would not automatically turn him into a missionary, and that to be a missionary means to win lost souls for Christ.
 Thus, for the next ten years, John faithfully sought the lost souls around him and studied the Word of God.
 Within those years, many within what seemed at first glance a hopeless division came to Christ, and John Paton had a fruitful ministry that would prepare him for the years to come.

-Wailing in the South Seas
+A Burden for People in the South Seas

 While pursuing his missionary career in Scotland, John kept hearing the wailing of the perishing heathen in the South Seas.
 For the past two years, the church he had been attending and was a member of had been advertising for a missionary to go to the New Hebrides to join a Rev. John Inglis in his work among the natives, yet no missionary was to be found.